meshcloud/meshcloud-docs/docs/meshstack.gcp.landing-zones.md

 ## Cloud Template Configuration URL

-You can specify a URL pointing to a GCP Bucket under your control which contains a YAML template config file.
+You can specify an URL pointing to a GCP Bucket under your control which contains a YAML template config file.
 During project replication this file is read and then deployed as a template in the target project.

 In contrast to the official GCP documentation you **must leave out** the imports in your config file.
 It should have the following format: